Sanofi-Biogen Merger Could Deliver Potential Synergies

 The company also disclosed one seizure event during the two-year trial in a group of 165 patients undergoing aducanumab treatment.
 Biogen didn't release any detailed information on the cause of the treatment-related seizure that resulted in the patient temporarily experiencing the loss of a pulse, but Evercore analyst John Scotti noted that Alzheimer's patients are six to 10 times more susceptible to seizures than healthy elderly people.
 Aducanumab was granted fast-track designation in September by the FDA and is currently being evaluated in two global Phase 3 studies, ENGAGE and EMERGE, which are designed to evaluate its safety and efficacy with an estimated completion date in February 2022.

-In late November, Eli Lilly (NYSE:LLY) said its experimental Alzheimer's drug, solanezumab, failed its primary endpoint in the late-stage clinical trial known as EXPEDITION 3 after the company poured over 20 years of work and about $3 billion into its research.
+In late November, Eli Lilly (NYSE:LLY) said its experimental Alzheimer's drug, solanezumab, failed its primary endpoint in the late-stage clinical trial known as EXPEDITION3 after the company poured over 20 years of work and about $3 billion into its research.
 Lilly's trial results may come as no surprise for some since Alzheimer's disease drug candidates have the highest failures rates of any disease area, or about 99.6%, compared with 81% for cancer, according to a recent report by researchers at the Cleveland Clinic.

 Biogen is planning to spin off its hemophilia drugs unit into an independent, publicly-traded company, named Bioverativ, which is expected to be launched in early 2017.
 Bioverativ's market capitalization could be well over $5 billion, based on sales of its hemophilia drugs, Eloctate and Alprolix, that generated combined revenues of $605 million in the first nine months of 2016, up 58.5% compared to the same period last year.